|East Yorkshire Regiment||29429|

 Photo: Derbyshire Courier 16 June 1914

-Percy was born at South Normanton in about 1891 and was raised by John and Hannah Travis, his uncle and aunt.
+Percy was born at South Normanton in 1891 and was raised by John and Hannah Travis, his uncle and aunt.
+He enlisted in December 1915 and served overseas.
+He was reported missing in 1918.
 The Derbyshire Courier dated 13 June 1910 reported Mr Percy Travis Walker as being the new postmaster in Crich.
 In 1914 he married Edith May Brown of Crich.
 Percy was discharged, aged twenty-seven, in October 1919 with a Silver War Badge.

 photo courtesy John Gent